BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 always drop loot when killed, and the other will cause any regular enemy loot drop to drop five items instead of just one.

+An alternative to the guaranteed-loot-drop setting is an improved loot drop, which will double the drop rate of standard enemies.
+Like the guaranteed-drop version, this is disabled by default.

 Compatibility
 -------------